 - Panel Clamps are utilized for clamping huge panels like tabletops or doors.
 They exert pressure in both directions.
 Most panel clamps are wall-mounted, offering extra convenience to users.

-- F-Clamps come with long reach compared to the G clamps.
+- F-Clamps come with a long reach compared to the G clamps.
 They come with one fixed and one movable jaw.
 F clamps can quickly engage with high pressure.

 - G-Clamps are the most popular ones because they are utilized for anchoring a workpiece or jig with a tool table or bench.
 They come with enough strength and resistance to flexion.